vaadin/web-components/packages/number-field/README.md

 import '@vaadin/number-field/src/vaadin-number-field.js';
 ```

+## Contributing

+Read the [contributing guide](https://vaadin.com/docs/latest/guide/contributing/overview) to learn about our development process, how to propose bugfixes and improvements, and how to test your changes to Vaadin components.

 ## License

 Apache License 2.0

-Vaadin collects development time usage statistics to improve this product.
+Vaadin collects usage statistics at development time to improve this product.
 For details and to opt-out, see https://github.com/vaadin/vaadin-usage-statistics.